chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `ACCOUNT_LOCKED`: The user account is locked.
 - `ACCOUNT_DISABLED`: The user account is disabled.
 - `PASSWORD_EXPIRED`: The user password is expired.
-- `UNKNOWN_USER`: The user does not exist in the source
+- `UNKNOWN_USER`: The user doesn't exist in the source.

 For example, to indicate the user authenticates successfully, return the following: